Roundtable-Design/thames-ms/README.md

 2. NPM

 ### Configuration
-_This variable should point to the URL of the live thames-auth server that is being used._
+_This variable should point to the URL of the live thames-auth server that is being used.
+For the majority of cases, this will remain as is stated below._
 1. `REACT_APP_API_ROOT="http://localhost:8000/api"`

 ### How to run locally